Title/s: Senior Lecturer

 The Provost's Award for Excellence in Teaching Freshmen, 2012: The Provost's Award recognizes faculty who build community with first-year students by teaching 100-level freshmen classes.
 Exemplary faculty foster cura personalis (care of the whole person) in new students by providing necessary support and challenging them to become fully integrated into the Loyola community.

-"It Did Not Seem Odd".
+"It Did Not Seem Odd."
 Becoming: What Makes a Woman.
-Ed.
-Jill McCabe Johnson.
-The University of Nebraska-Lincoln Gender Programs.
-Lincoln, NE.
-2012.
-Print.
-4-5.
+Edited by Jill McCabe Johnson.
+The University of Nebraska-Lincoln Gender Programs, 2012, pp. 4-5.